beProsto/Venum/README.md

 - Reading the source
 - Reading documentation (it's my fav, and yes - I'm in the process of creating it)

-#### I'm reorganizing the project, so there will be a rly big update